LAGOS STATE OFFICE

 HIV/AIDS services are carried out in all of the scale-up and sustained support LGAs in Lagos State.
 The activities include supportive supervision and mentorship, data validation, and continuous quality improvement for all HIV services at supported sites in Lagos State.

-The team is committed to continuous improvement of strategy and modifications thereof, to achieve results.
+The team is committed to the continuous improvement of strategy and modifications thereof, to achieve results.

 Other services offered include but is not limited to: